The Indian language services landscape

 Challenges and Opportunities

 Indian Linguistic Diversity

-As the seventh largest country by area, India is quickly emerging as a promising localization market.
+As the seventh-largest country by area, India is quickly emerging as a promising localization market.
 But the Indian market is complex.
-Although there are 22 constitutionally-recognized (national) languages in India, there are 122 major languages altogether resulting in well over 2,000 dialects spoken by the country’s 1.25 billion people:Download The Data Download The Data
+Although there are 22 constitutionally recognized (national) languages in India, there are 122 major languages altogether, resulting in well over 2,000 dialects spoken by the country’s 1.25 billion people.

 In order to bring this sprawling digital divide to a halt, the Government of India began the Technology Development for Indian Languages (TDIL) way back in the early 1990s.
 Its aim is to develop IT tools in local languages within India.
 Partnering with technology organizations, TDIL continues to develop Indian language computing resources, processing systems, tools, translation support systems, and localization of software.

-In 2008, the government launched the National Translation mission (NTM) with the aim to establish translation as a recognized industry in India.
-Unfortunately however, efforts have not stayed consistent throughout the years, and as a result, the industry remains fragmented.
+In 2008, the government launched the National Translation Mission (NTM) with the aim of establishing translation as a recognized industry in India.
+Unfortunately, however, efforts have not stayed consistent throughout the years, and as a result, the industry remains fragmented.
 Low penetration of computers, limited access to the Internet, low availability of local language content, a lack of formal language-based IT training, and a lack of accreditation and formal training for translators continue to daunt the Indian language services industry.

 Nonetheless, Lionbridge, the largest global language service provider, has recently expanded its in-country experts within India.
 The company’s in-house translators are now able to cover more than 95 percent of India’s language population.
 Perhaps Lionbridge is readying itself for the exciting prospects of India becoming a new international manufacturing hub.